francisl/fire/README.md

 ## Limitation

-This module uses python subprocess ans OS modules.
+This module uses python subprocess and OS modules.
 This will later need to be port to use native Mojo one when available.